hmrc/slack-notifications/README.md

         "channel2"
     ],
     "errors" : [
+        {
+            "code" : "error_code_1",
-        "Details of a problem",
+            "message" : "Details of a problem"
+        },
+        {
+            "code" : "error_code_2",
-        "Details of another problem"
+            "message" : "Details of another problem"
+        }
     ],
     "exclusions" : [
+        {
+            "code" : "exclusion_code",
-        "Details of why slack message was not sent"
+            "message" : "Details of why slack message was not sent" }
     ]
 }

+# error and exclusion codes are stable

 ```